Chew/TARDIS-Docs/docs/modules/vortex-manipulator.md

 ## Multi-world support

 The plugin works with Multiverse (or other multi-word plugin), remembering personally saved locations and allowing for direct teleporting to any available world and coordinate.
-Also having respect for World Borders (plugin and the 1.8 default if possible).
-Towny/Faction/WorldGuard/GriefPrevention suport can be enabled via the config.

 ## Commands